SeriousOldMan/Simulator-Controller/Documentation/Home.md

     Complete set of information for developers, which want to create their own plugins.

-If you have any questions that have not been answered here, please feel free to contact me, but please be sure to have read anything related in the documentation in advance.
-If you want to report a bug, please open an issue.
+If you have any questions that have not been answered here, please feel free to contact me, but please be sure to have read anything related in the documentation already.
+If you want to report a bug, please open an issue on GitHub.
 And last, but not least, if you want to contribute, feel free to contact me as well.